khmarbaise/khmarbaise/README.md

   * [Mojo Haus](https://github.com/mojohaus) some particular issues related releases (currently [mojo-parent](https://github.com/mojohaus/mojo-parent)) and updates in the parent.
+  * [Java Client API](https://github.com/jenkinsci/java-client-api) creating a release of it.
   * Afterwards I will continue to [versions-maven-plugin](https://github.com/mojohaus/versions-maven-plugin) to get the release process upgraded as well.